-He was senile, had dementia as my aunt called it,
+He was senile as my Aunt called it,

-He couldn’t wave his cane or cause pestilence anymore.
+He couldn’t wave his cane or cause mischief anymore.

 He broke his hip, rode sidesaddle to the hospital